mhenke/omaha-playground-collective/README.md

 ## Installation

-You'll need a supabase and GitHub account to run this app locally.
+You'll need a Supabase and GitHub account to run this app locally.
 You'll also need to install [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Node version 18.18.2 is recommended.

 You'll need to clone the GitHub repo to your local machine.